 During the course, you will write two short essays of about 1000 - 1500 words (3 to 4 pages) each.
-In Week 2, you will choose any two out of seven weeks to write these essays.
-The weeks you can choose from are: Weeks 4, 5, 6, 7, 8, 9 or 10.
+Your will write one short essay during each half of the course.
+In Week 2, you will choose either Week 3, 4, or 5 as your first short essay week.
+In Week 4, you will choose one of the weeks in the second half of the course (6, 7, 8, 9 or 10) as your second short essay week.

 In each essay, you will be asked to analyze that week's reading material based on a question developed by the instructor.
-The instructor will always hand out the essay question two weeks ahead of the due date.
+The instructor will always hand out the essay question one week ahead of the due date.